 New Zealand government support package assistance

-Pretty identifies the wage subsidy as a valuable part of the government support package, allowing businesses to retain valued staff.
+Pretty says the wage subsidy is a valuable part of the government support package, allowing businesses to retain valued staff.

-Assistance has also been important for self-employed people, as it has meant the ability to plan cash flow with the assurance that some money, at least, will be coming in.
+Assistance has also been important for the self-employed, as it has meant they can plan cash flow with the assurance that some money, at least, will be coming in.
 This part of the support package is fairly easy to access, but Pretty’s firm has been there to assist clients with applications and documentation.

-Other aspects of the government support program are more complex, such as the re-introduction of depreciation for non-residential buildings, changes to some tax rules and the temporary increase in asset write-offs.
-These usually require professional advice for clients.
+Other more complex aspects of the government support program - such as re-introducing depreciation for non-residential buildings, changes to some tax rules and the temporary increase in asset write-offs - will usually require professional advice.

 Wadhwa is less enthusiastic about the loan scheme.
-He sees the possibility that some companies will take the loan, but then not have the capacity to repay it.
+He says some companies will take the loan, but then not have the capacity to repay it.

-However, he sees the overall package as very positive in the level of support it has provided.
+However, he says the overall package is very positive in the level of support it has provided.

-Both Pretty and Wadhwa see that the accounting profession will have an important role to play when the economy moves into recovery phase.
+Pretty and Wadhwa agree that the accounting profession will have an important role to play when the economy moves into recovery phase.